metro-smiles/asmp/README.md

 # Datasets
 In the paper, we report experimental results on the [ASIW](https://sites.google.com/site/metrosmiles/research/research-projects/avsgs) dataset among others.

-Please download the pre-processed dataset including the pairwise Chamfer Distances and the object displacement vectors from this link from this [link](https://www.dropbox.com/s/0v3qg0bbqe7u2a6/Audiocaps_Dataset.zip?dl=0).
+Please download the pre-processed Audio Separation in the Wild (ASIW) dataset from this [link](https://data.aifarms.org/files/links/6356f2a5e4b04f23bdc31bd5).
 Then, unzip it into the root directory where this repository is cloned.

+Then download the pre-computed pairwise Chamfer Distances and the object displacement vectors from this [link]().
 Make sure to put the Rectified_Frames folder under *<path to>/Audiocaps_Dataset/*

 # Pre-trained Models
 The pre-trained models for this task may be downloaded from here: [link]()